 - Improve plug-in performance

-- Combine best-of-breed solutions for the ultimate site
+- Combine best-of-breed solutions

-Beyond that, you’ll likely need to consider:
+Beyond that, you’ll likely need to consider a few other things.

 Past e-commerce experiences

-When it comes to conceiving, creating, and launching your online store, you can take your chances on one of the dozens of e-commerce platform options available and hope that you find one that works for you.
+When it comes to conceptualizing, creating, and launching your online store, you can take your chances with one of the dozens of e-commerce platform options available and hope that you find one that works for you.
 Or, you can make it easy on yourself and ensure success by turning to a company that has built its name crafting effective, intuitive, and stunning websites with custom e-commerce solutions.